 Inevitably, when you’re out of whack with your life path, you end up feeling shit about yourself and doubting everything that you do.

-Imagine that inside your soul you are a flower-loving, hippie landscaper.
+Imagine that inside your soul you are a flower-loving, hippie gardener.
 You love nature and all it has to offer.
 But somehow, due to allowing the herd to drag you along for years, you spend your days in a suit and tie, working for a corporation that cuts down rainforests.
 It’s inevitable that you won’t feel confident and self-assured.
-You’ve built a life on avoiding your instinct.
+You’ve built a life that forces you to deny and reject your instincts and make a living that’s incongruent with your core values.
 How can you trust yourself if you avoid doing the exact things your gut tells you is right?

 For me, this is the quickest of all signs that something in my life isn’t working for me.
 Within no time of things getting thrown off track, I’ll find myself craving sweets (and I usually don’t have a sweet tooth), making up excuses to avoid Bootcamp and putting on my jogging pants to go to the grocery store.

 There’s nothing wrong with these things individually happening sometimes, but for me, as soon as those factors appear, especially if they all appear at the same time and for many consecutive days, it’s my tip from myself that something is off.